jrouly/bikes/triumph/README.md

 ### Saddle

-I'm using a spare saddle I had lying around to cut costs.
+I'm using a Brooks cambium all weather black saddle to match the frame and components.

 ### Wheelbuilding